ORCID/orcid-angular/guides/create-feature-module.md

 Serve the application

 ```
-npm run start:local
+npm run start
 ```

-and navigate to `localhost:4200/en/hello-world`
+and navigate to `localhost:4200/hello-world`